amohant4/amohant4.github.io/_posts/2019-01-31-Creating-Your-Own-Deep-Learning-Framework.markdown

 #### OPERATIONS

 Operations are responsible for modifying values in variables and placeholders to produce outputs.
 Here we will implement the base class for all operators.
 So methods like `shape` and `compute` which depend on the actual operation are to be implemented in the inherited subclass.
 Operators are associated with inputs (on which it operates) and outputs (nodes in the graph that consumes this Op's output).
+Everytime we add a new operation node with a set of inputs nodes, we append this operation node to the list of output_nodes of each of the inputs (this will help us while traversing the graph and executing it).

 ```python
 import emulator as em